Frequently Asked Questions

 What will my puppy come with?

-You puppy comes with a collar, leash, vaccination record, microchip information, a sample bag of Life’s Abundance All Stages Food, grooming card, and free 30-day insurance through Trupanion.
+Your puppy comes with a puppy packet containing their vaccination/worming records, microchip information, a sample bag of Life’s Abundance All Stages Food, grooming card, and free 30-day insurance through Trupanion Pet Insurance.
+A collar and leash are also provided.

 Will my puppy be desexed i.e. spayed/neutered before arriving to me?

 Your puppy will not be desexed prior to arriving to you.
 Instead, your puppy will go on contract to be spayed/neutered by your vet at 6 to 8 months of age.
-We believe delaying this procedure is better for their growth plates.
+We believe delaying this procedure is better for their growth plates and overall well-being of the dog.

 Will my puppy be microchipped?